Mysophobia is the Fear of Germs and during 2020 became highly relevant given the situation with the Coronavirus pandemic.

 Alternative Therapy Options for Mysophobia

-Although our preferred form of mental health counselling for Mysophobia is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychotherapy for Mysophobia is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.